lenafm/metablox/README.md

 # metablox

-metablox (metadata block structure exploration) is a Python library for quantifying the relationship between categorical node metadata and block structure of a network.
+metablox (metadata block structure exploration) is a Python library for quantifying the relationship between categorical node metadata and block structure of a network, as introduced in

+[Mangold, Lena and Camille Roth.
+“Quantifying metadata-structure relationships in networks using description length.”
+(2023) arXiv:2311.18705 [cs.SI]](https://arxiv.org/abs/2311.18705).

+Please cite the paper if you use the measure in your work.

 ## Installation